Paavo Nurmi: 1920–1924 Olympics

 In the 3000 m team race on the next day, Nurmi and Ritola again finished first and second, and Elias Katz secured the gold medal for the Finnish team by finishing fifth.
 Nurmi had won five gold medals in five events, but he left the Games embittered as the Finnish officials had allocated races between their star runners and prevented him from defending his title in the 10,000 m, the distance that was dearest to him.
 After returning to Finland, Nurmi set a 10,000 m world record that would last for almost 13 years.
-He now held the 1500 m, the mile, the 3000 m, the 5000 m and the 10,000 m world records simultaneously.
+As of July 2024, this is the second-longest-standing world record for the men's 10,000 metres.
+Kenenia Bekele's world record set in August 2005 in Brussels stood for over 15 years.
+Nurmi now held the 1500 metres, the mile, the 3,000 metres, the 5,000 metres and the 10,000 metres world records simultaneously.

 U.S. tour and 1928 Olympics

 In early 1925, Nurmi embarked on a widely publicised tour of the United States.
 He competed in 55 events (45 indoors) during a five-month period, starting at a sold-out Madison Square Garden on 6 January.
 His debut was a copy of his feats in Helsinki and Paris.
 Nurmi defeated Joie Ray and Lloyd Hahn to win the mile and Ritola to win the 5000 m, again setting new world records for both distances.
 Nurmi broke ten more indoor world records in regular events and set several new best times for rarer distances.
 He won 51 of the events, abandoned one race and lost two handicap races along with his final event; a half-mile race at the Yankee Stadium, where he finished second to American track star Alan Helffrich.
 Helffrich's victory ended Nurmi's 121-race, four-year win streak in individual scratch races at distances from 800 m upwards.
 Although he hated losing more than anything, Nurmi was the first to congratulate Helffrich.
 The tour made Nurmi extremely popular in the United States, and the Finn agreed to meet President Calvin Coolidge at the White House.
 Nurmi left America fearing that he had competed too often and burned himself out.